• Home

 INTERESTS:

-Ms. Allen enjoys outdoor activities including biking, hiking, gardening, and long walks on the beach.
-She is also a member of the Santa Barbara Blues Society as well as the Santa Barbara Historical Museum.
+Ms. Allen enjoys spending time with her family, outdoor activities including biking, hiking, gardening, and long walks on the beach.
+She is also a member of the Santa Barbara Blues Society.

 Steve Fort, AICP